antononcube/RakuForPrediction-book/Articles/Connecting-Mathematica-and-Raku.md

     - In my view Raku is the only “true” *potential* competitor of Mathematica that is not a LISP descendant.

         - I plan to discuss this in another document, not in this one.

 - Raku has a great built-in system of grammars and interpreter actions, which can be used to complete, replace, or amplify WL’s built-in functionalities.

-- The utilization of the constellation of DSL packages for code generation.
+- The utilization of a constellation of DSL packages for code generation from the [”Raku for Prediction” project](https://github.com/antononcube/RakuForPrediction-book).

     - I admit, this is a very biased and personal reason.